01-edu/public/subjects/0-shell/job-control/audit.md

 [1]+ 13612 Running                 tar -czf home.tar.gz . &
 ```

-###### Can you confirm that the program added the process ID to the normal information given in the command `"jobs"` like the example above?
+###### Can you confirm that the program added the process ID to the normal information given in the command `"jobs"` like in the example above?

 ##### Try to run the command `"jobs -p"`.